wellbrained/Chatbot-Scripts-Collab-/README.md

 - Game "Slots"
 > Adds a slotmachine chat-game which will be played with emotes

+- TTSAnnouncer
+> Reads messages out loud from chat (Text-to-Speech).
+Has costs, multiple languages, settings and filters.

 ## StarCraft 2 scripts
 - SceneSwitcher
 > Adds a SceneSwitcher which works together with OBS and switches Scenes depending on the StarCraft 2 Ingame Status.